-Can I apply to the graduate program if I still have a couple prerequisite courses to take?
+Can I apply to the graduate program if I still have a prerequisite courses to take?

 Yes, as long as there are just a couple classes to take.
-In these instances, if you are accepted, you will take the remainder of the prerequisites before starting the graduate program.
-If there is room in your first semester schedule, you could also take graduate courses.
-It is preferred that you have already completed all of the prerequisite courses.
+In these instances, if accepted, students will take the remainder of the prerequisites before starting the graduate program.
+If there is room in the student's first semester schedule, they could also take graduate courses.
+It is preferred that students have already completed all of the prerequisite courses.

 I am an international student, but I received my degree from an international English-speaking institution.
 Do I need to take the TOEFL?

-No. If your native language is not English but you earned a degree from an American institution or from an English-speaking school in another country, you do not need to take the TOEFL.
+No. If the student's native language is not English but they earned a degree from an institution in the U.S., or from an English-speaking school in another country, it is not required to take the TOEFL.

 Do you accept applications after the January 15 deadline?

-Unless you have an extenuating circumstance, we strictly adhere to the January 15th deadline.
+Unless applicants have an extenuating circumstance, the program strictly adheres to the January 15 deadline.